kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 - [Deprecated APIs Removed in 1.16](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/)
 - [Kubernetes Removals and Major Changes In 1.25](https://kubernetes.io/blog/2022/08/04/upcoming-changes-in-kubernetes-1-25/)

+Another option to consider for the Mid-Cycle blog--particularly if there are few deprecations in a given cycle--is to provide a "sneak peek" at some of the enhancements planned for the release.
+For an example of this, refer to the [1.30 Mid-Cycle Blog](https://kubernetes.io/blog/2024/03/12/kubernetes-1-30-upcoming-changes/).

 > Publication should occur ahead of the release in order to inform the community and allow for preparation time.
 Start the discussion mid-cycle and well ahead of Code Freeze, and target publication for Code Freeze week.

 ### Press and release webinar